 Legitimate software usually provides an option to update your software automatically.
 Automatic updates allow you to get the latest security fixes as quickly as possible without doing anything.
 You can let your device do all the work when newer software or app versions are available.

 Maybe you’ve seen pop-up windows when visiting a website or opening software that urgently asks you to download something or fill out a form.
-These are always fake and should not be followed.
+These are always phishing attempts and shouldn’t be followed.
 A browser will only warn you not to move forward or stay on a specific web address because it might not be secure or could contain malware.

 Some phony software updates are more distinguishable than others.
-Pop-ups informing you that your device is infected with a virus or malware play on fear—and if you click on that pop-up, you’ll unknowingly install a virus or malware.
+Pop-ups informing you that your device is infected with a virus or malware play on fear.
+If you click on that pop-up, you’ll unknowingly install a virus or malware.
 Legitimate anti-virus software developers don’t use pop-up ads.

 One of the most devious methods is receiving a notification via email that you need to update your software.
 You’ve provided your email address to the software company, and it’s reasonable to expect email communication about updates.
-Pay attention to the sender’s email address if you suspect something is off.
+Pay attention to the sender’s email address if you suspect something’s off.